leancloud/avoscloud-doc/views/realtime-unity.md

 	// you need to decode it and call after the same callback than PC public void OnWebSocketUnityReceiveDataOnMobile (string base64EncodedData)
 	{
-		// it's a limitation when we communicate between plugin and C# scripts, we need to use string byte[] decodedData = webSocket.decodeBase64String (base64EncodedData);
+		// it's a limitation when we communicate between plugin and cs scripts, we need to use string byte[] decodedData = webSocket.decodeBase64String (base64EncodedData);
 		OnWebSocketUnityReceiveData (decodedData);
 	}